Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 Role of Asbestos in the Environment

-Asbestos is a naturally occurring mineral, and while it's not as commonplace as it once was, it can still pop up in unexpected places.
+Asbestos is a naturally occurring mineral, and while it's not as ordinary as it once was, it still pops up in unexpected places.
 Old buildings, certain types of rock or soil, and even some consumer products can contain asbestos.
 Remember, though, it's not the only environmental factor.

 Non-Asbestos Minerals